cleanlab/cleanlab-studio/README.md

 * Enter `text` to only find label errors based on a single column of text in your dataset.
 * Enter `tabular` to find data and label issues based on any subset of the column features.
-* Enter `image` to find label errors in your image dataset.
+* Enter `image` to find data and label issues in your image dataset.

 To upload a dataset with a schema: